-This is a two-part guest post from my colleague Ace Diloy, an opportunity travel photographer, who went around Ozamiz in one day.
+This is a two-part guest post from Ace Diloy, an opportunity travel photographer, who went around Ozamiz in one day.

 I would imagine that one travels to Ozamiz not as a tourist, since the tourism industry here isn’t really developed.
 If you happen to have a scheduled flight to this place, and would like to explore the city in a limited amount of time, then read on.